Plant Generation Software Packages

 XFrog - see the XFrog Page xfrog tree xfrog flower

-Include an option to design your own trees.
+Includes an option to design your own trees.
 The runtime allows trees to move with the wind.

 speedtree